 How do I know what to do or in what order?

 Your supervisor will be able to advise you on how to approach your research project.
 You should first focus on identifying and defining your research question(s).
 Then you should use suitable research methods to try and answer them.
 There is specific area on the library webpages that provides these materials.
-Please use the following link: Pharmacology Research Project Guide
+Please use the following link: Pharmacy Research Project Guide

 How much help can a supervisor give?